Moving to Edinburgh from Australia

 Most of the debauchery goes on in the Old Town, as is tradition.
 It has a hefty student population to please, remember.
 That said, there’s plenty going on elsewhere.
 Every neighbourhood has its haunts.

-Specialising in “loud music”, the Cabaret Voltaire is a two-floored underground nightclub with gigs and events year round.
+- Cabaret Voltaire – Specialising in “loud music”, the Cabaret Voltaire is a two-floored underground nightclub with gigs and events year-round.
 It’s a beautiful conversion of the Edinburgh Vaults – a series of underground chambers built in the 1700s – with a colourful atmosphere.
 Even the nightclubs in Edinburgh have a magic to them.

-Set up like a modern day speakeasy, Panda & Son is a prime spot for cocktails (if you can find it).
+- Panda & Sons – Set up like a modern-day speakeasy, Panda & Son is a prime spot for cocktails (if you can find it).
 Painstakingly designed, popping by for a drink is like dropping into a dream.
 Not content with standard recipes, they have dozens of kooky, delicious creations to choose from.
 The Fennel Countdown and Free as a Curd are some of the options, just so you know what you’re in for.
-They don’t shy away from theatre here, and it’s marvelous.
+They don’t shy away from the theatre here, and it’s marvellous.

 Edinburgh’s openness to the arts means events are a year-round certainty.
-Rest assured there’s memories to be made in Edinburgh’s night scene, all you need to do is dive in.
+Rest assured there are memories to be made in Edinburgh’s night scene, all you need to do is dive in.

 Just behave yourselves.

 Now that you’re just about caught up on all-things-Edinburgh, it’s time to start planning your journey.
 Before you crack on with anything else, it’s wise to have a rough idea of how much it’ll cost you to ship your belongings.

 Of course, everyone’s situation varies – but you can get free, tailored quotes by just telling us a little bit about where you’re travelling from.
 Once we have this information, we’ll pass it onto our suppliers and they’ll be in touch with you shortly with quotes to compare.